-Diabetes Mellitus (DM) is a syndrome of disturbed metabolism involving carbohydrate, protein, and fat which results from the degree of insulin deficiency (absolute or relative) and tissue sensitivity to its actions.
+Diabetes Mellitus (DM) is a syndrome of disturbed metabolism involving carbohydrate, protein and fat which results from the degree of insulin deficiency (absolute or relative) and tissue sensitivity to its actions.
 The combination(s) of insulin deficiency and sensitivity to its actions bring about distinct clinical phenotypes with varying severity of disturbed metabolism, most conveniently monitored by the degree of hyperglycemia.
-Absolute insulin deficiency (Type 1 DM) occurs with autoimmune destruction of insulin secreting β-cells (Type 1A DM) and other congenital (genetic defects in the formation or function of the endocrine pancreas), or acquired (relapsing pancreatectomy) pancreatitis and conditions.
+Absolute insulin deficiency (Type 1 DM) occurs with autoimmune destruction of insulin secreting $\beta$ -cells (Type1A) and other congenital (genetic defects in the formation or function of the endocrine pancreas), or acquired (relapsing pancreatitis and pancreatectomy) conditions.
 Absolute deficiency of insulin action also can occur in the total absence of insulin receptors, a rare event.
-Relative insulin deficiency occurs with genetic or acquired defects in insulin synthesis or secretion that are inadequate to overcome the resistance caused by fewer functioning insulin receptors, or resistance to insulin action induced by stress, drugs, and most commonly obesity (Type 2 DM).
-The acute clinical manifestations are those related to hyperglycemia which exceeds renal threshold to result in polyuria, increased thirst, dehydration, electrolyte disturbances, weight loss, and metabolic decompensation, in extreme degree known as diabetic ketoacidosis and non-ketotic hyperosmolar coma.
-The chronic complications include macrovascular (CAD, CVD, amputations) and microvascular (retinopathy, nephropathy, neuropathy) lesions.
-Both the acute and chronic complications are inversely related to the degree of metabolic control achieved.
+Relative insulin deficiency occurs with genetic or acquired defects in insulin synthesis or secretion that are inadequate to overcome the resistance caused by fewer functioning insulin receptors, or resistance to insulin action induced by stress, drugs and most commonly obesity(Type2 DM).
+The acute clinical manifestations are those related to hyperglycemia which exceeds renal threshold to result in polyuria, increased thirst, dehydration, electrolyte disturbances, weight loss and metabolic decompensation, in extreme degree known as diabetic ketoacidosis and non-ketotic hyperosmolar coma.
+The chronic complications include macrovascular (CAD, amputations) and microvascular (retinopathy, nephropathy, neuropathy) lesions.
+Both the acute and chronic 1 complications are inversely related to the degree of metabolic control achieved.
 These brief introductory comments form the basis for the etiology, pathogenesis, classification and diagnosis of diabetes mellitus.

-Classification and Diagnosis of Diabetes
+Classification and diagnosis of diabetes

-The American Diabetes Association Standards of Medical Care for Diabetes 2021(1) proposes the following classification (Table 1).
+The American Diabetes Association Standards of Medical Care for Diabetes 2017 proposes the following classification (Table 1)

-Table 1.
-Classification of Diabetes
+Table 1 Classification and diagnosis of diabetes

-Type 1 Diabetes owing to autoimmune destruction of insulin secreting β -cells leading to insulin deficiency

-Type 2 Diabetes owing to inadequate insulin secretion that cannot overcome the existing degree of insulin resistance

-Gestational diabetes (diabetes diagnosed in the second or third trimester of pregnancy that is not clearly overt diabetes)

-Diabetes owing to other causes

-- Monogenetic diabetes syndromes (neonatal diabetes, maturity-onset diabetes of the young [MODY]) - Disease of the exocrine pancreas (cystic fibrosis, pancreatitis, pancreatectomy) - Medication induced (glucocorticoids, treatment of HIV/AIDS, immunosuppressants, chemotherapeutic agents)
+- 1. Type 1 Diabetes owing to autoimmune destruction of insulin secreting $\beta\mbox{-cells}$ leading to insulin deficiency - 2.
+Type 2 Diabetes owing to inadequate insulin secretion that cannot overcome the insulin resistance - 3.
+Gestational diabetes (diabetes diagnosed in the second or third trimester of pregnant that is not clearly overt diabetes) - 4.
+Diabetes owing to other causes - Monogentic diabetes syndrome (neonatal diabetes, maturity-onset diabetes of the young [MODY]) - Disease of the exocrine pancreas (cystic fibrobsis, pancreatitis, pancreatectomy) - Medication induced (glucocorticoids, treatment of HIV/AIDS, immunosuppressants, chemotherapeutic agents)